Take the first step

 - The old days nowadays

 FOOD FOR THOUGHT

-Start by reading some of our thoughts on the philosophy and terminology behind our way of enjoying the past.
+Start by reading some of our thoughts on the philosophy and terminology behind SMM’s way of enjoying the past.

 Living history, experimental archeology, re-enactment etc.

-These are terms you will soon encounter as you start searching for information (read Google).
-Let’s just say that they all have things in common but still differ enough to keep separated.
-What S.M.M. does, is probably best described as a combination of the first two, living history and experimental archeology.
-We aim to live history rather than act it (living history) and we confirm or condemn theoretic solutions by practicing them out in the wild (experimental archeology).
+These are terms you will encounter as you start searching for info (read Google).
+Let’s just say they all have things in common but still differ enough to keep separated.
+What S.M.M. does is probably best described as a combination of the first two; living history and experimental archeology.
+We aim to live history rather than act it (living history) and we confirm or contradict theories by practicing them out in the wild (experimental archeology).
 We even use terms like re-living and re-creating the past.